bmeviauac01/datadriven/docs/en/lecture-notes/architecture/index.md

 Every software handles data in some sense since the computer memory stores data, and the software manipulates this data.
 But not all applications are data-driven.
 A system or an application is called data-driven if its  **main** purpose is to manage data.

 !!! example ""
-    In other words, the data-drive application is created to store, display, and manage data.
+    In other words, the data-driven application is created to store, display, and manage data.
 The end-user uses this application to access the data within.

 !!! note ""
     A chess game app also stores data in memory: the state of the chessboard.
 But the chess game app is not created to manipulate this data.
 The game is designed so that a user can play chess.